slzhang-fd/lvmcorr/README.md

 ### Additional information

 #### Configuration of the C++ Toolchain
-This step is optional, but it can result in compiled jsem programs that execute much faster than they otherwise would.
+This step is optional, but it can result in compiled lvmcorr programs that execute much faster than they otherwise would.
 Simply paste the following into R before installation
 ```{r, eval=F}
 dotR <- file.path(Sys.getenv("HOME"), ".R")
 if (!file.exists(dotR)) dir.create(dotR)